karths8/K-Specialist-Approach-to-Code-Generation/README.md

 ## Results

+HumanEval results for our approach are given in the table below, along with the performance of other models.
+We use a Temperature of 0.2 while evaluating pass@1 and use a Temperature of 0.8 while evaluating pass@10 as is the standard practice given in the [Codex](https://arxiv.org/pdf/2107.03374) paper

 We achieved a **53.54%** *pass@1* rate using phi-2 2.7B when **K=10** and training on the dataset we had collected.
 This is comparable to many of the higher parameter code generation models in terms of coding performance as assessed by the [HumanEval benchmark]([url](https://github.com/openai/human-eval))

 <div style="text-align: center;">